Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

 Namely, relative coobservability of $K$ requires that $K$ be relatively observable with respect to each $\tilde P_{o,k}$ and $\Sigma_k$, $k \in \mathcal{N}$.
-It is proved \cite{CaiEt:TAC2016} that relative coobservability is in general stronger than coobservability, weaker than conormality, and closed under set union.
-Therefore, there exists a unique supremal relatively coobservable sublanguage of a given language, which may be effectively computed.
+It is proved in \cite{CaiZW16} that there always exists a unique supremal relatively coobservable sublanguage of a given language, which may be effectively computed by an algorithm in \cite{CaiZW16}.
+Since relative coobservability is stronger than coobservability, the supremal relatively coobservable (and controllable, $L_m({\bf G})$-closed) sublanguage is guaranteed to be coobservable (and controllable, $L_m({\bf G})$-closed), and thereby ensures the existence of decentralized supervisors \cite{RudWon:1992,ParkChoi09}.

 For the new plant $\tilde{\bf{G}}$ and specification language $\tilde{E}$, write $\mathcal{CCO}(\tilde{E} \cap L_m(\tilde{\bf{G}}))$ for the family of relatively coobservable (and controllable, $L_m(\tilde{\bf G})$-closed) sublanguages of $\tilde{E} \cap L_m(\tilde{\bf{G}})$.
 Then $\mathcal{CCO}(\tilde{E} \cap L_m(\tilde{\bf{G}}))$ is nonempty (the empty language $\emptyset$ belongs) and has a unique supremal element